carmonalab/Gcnt2_Gut/README.md

 ## Processing 📉 <a name="processing"></a>

-A quality control procedure was applied to the human scRNA-seq to single out healthy, normal cells and discard extracellular droplets and vesicles or abnormal and dying cells.
+A quality control procedure was applied to the human scRNA-seq dataset to single out healthy, normal cells and discard extracellular droplets and vesicles or abnormal and dying cells.
 The table below shows the filtering indicators that were used and their cutoffs.